DFHack/dfhack/docs/plugins/autolabor.rst

 without a fishery.

 For each labor, a preference order is calculated based on skill, excluding those who can't do the job.
-Dwarves who are masters of particular skills are deprioritized in the preference list for other skills.
+Dwarves who are masters of a skill are deprioritized for other skills.
 The labor is then added to the best <minimum> dwarves for that labor, then to additional dwarfs that meet any of these conditions:

 * The dwarf is idle and there are no idle dwarves assigned to this labor
 * The dwarf has non-zero skill associated with the labor